 Registering a baby not born in Waltham Forest

-You should allow at least seven working days between giving the birth declaration and the receipt of documents.
-If you have not received anything after this time you should contact the Register Office for the area in which the birth took place and not the office that took the declaration of birth.
+Allow at least 7 working days from giving the birth declaration to receiving the documents.
+If you have not received anything after this time, contact the Register Office for the area in which the birth took place.

 If you do not speak English, you must bring an interpreter with you.
 This can be a family member or friend who has command of the English language.

 Please note: We can't arrange an interpreter for you.